ajrichards/notebook/hypothesis-testing/python-to-r-notes.rst

 Two sided p-value if Z > 0 2 * (1-Phi(Z)) else 2 * (Phi(Z))
 One sided p-value if Z > 0 (1-Phi(Z)) else (Phi(Z))
-Phi is the standard notation for the inverse CDF
+Phi is the standard notation for the CDF